-A trip to Taling Ngam is well worth at least a day outing, if not a couple of nights at one of the secluded resorts.
-The area has seen the least change on the island, retaining its identity as a quaint village.
-It was originally named Taling Punk (Damaged Shore) after taking abuse from a storm in 1900.
-After it recovered, it was renamed Taling Ngam, or beautiful shore, in 1942.
-Here, families are mainly descendants of Thai and Chinese migrants who made their living through fishing, quite content with keeping their traditional lifestyle.
-The bay used to be a port used by merchant traders over 100 years ago.
+Originally a merchant port named Taling Punk (Damaged Shore) after taking abuse from a storm in 1900, Taling Ngam, or "beautiful shore", was renamed in 1942.
+Local families are mainly descendants of Thai and Chinese migrants who made their living through fishing, quite content with keeping their traditional lifestyle.

-Driving the Virgin Coast, you'll see many traditional wooden Southern-style houses with out-buildings, containing the extended family.
+In this area (and also in Lipa Noi to the north of here) you'll see many traditional wooden Southern-style houses dotted among the coconut plantations.
 Add to that a granny sitting on the patio or tending the veggie patch, several chickens digging in the dirt, coconuts piled high ready to be taken to market, and an assortment of dogs stretched out in the road, and you have your average Taling Ngam neighbourhood.